peteroupc/MailLib/docs/PeterO.Mail.LanguageTags.md

 <b>Return Value:</b>

- `true` true if the language tag matches the language range by the filtering method under RFC 4647; otherwise,  `false` false .
+ `true`  if the language tag matches the language range by the filtering method under RFC 4647; otherwise,  `false`  .

 <b>Exceptions:</b>